-- Egg Nog – this one may not be hot, but it’s cozy and great for kids (when non-alcoholic) 😉
+- Egg Nog* – this one may not be hot, but it’s cozy!

-There may be nothing I love more than eating soup on a snowy evening with my family.
+There may be nothing I love more than sipping on stew or soup on a chilly fall evening with my family.
 Eating meals around the table as a family is so important to us.
 It doesn’t hurt that a simmering soup of any kind smells delicious!

 Baking a sweet bread with my kids is one of my favorite cozy activities.
 It makes the house warm, it smells wonderful, and it takes care of breakfast and/or dessert.

 But cookies are even more of a special treat and are perfect for the holidays–or just a Saturday.
 Both my kiddos just love helping in the kitchen!

 9. Enjoy Your Family

 I had to say it–There’s nothing cozier than the warmth of enjoying my family and appreciating what I have.
 Cuddling up as a family is definitely one of my favorite ways to stay comfy all year.